Immigration Advising

 Working in Canada

-If you’re a full-time international student, you may be eligible to work in Canada with a work permit.
-Explore this section to learn about work permits for on- and off-campus employment, co-op/internships and post-graduation opportunities.
+If you are a full-time international student, you may be eligible to work in Canada with or without a work permit.
+Explore this section to learn about work permits for on- and off-campus employment, co-op/internships, and post-graduation opportunities.

 If you’re a full-time student, you’re usually eligible to work on campus.
 Your study permit must state that you’re allowed to work on- or off-campus.